FrankRaiser/scala-logic/README.md

 Variable store
 ----

 All variables are assigned to an implicit variable store at their creation.
+Hence, you need to provide this store somewhere in your program as follows:

+    implicit val variableStore = new scala.logic.VariableStore

 This store keeps track of the unifications and provides faster lookup of values, as explained by the following example:

     Var("X") =:= Var("Y") =:= Var("Z")
     Var("Z") =:= 1